 Here is an info graphic to better explain what a death certificate is, how do you get them, and who needs one.

-***Warning**** Heritage Cremation Providers are NOT Licensed in Pennsylvania
+Warning About Heritage Cremation Providers

 Who is Heritage Cremation Provider and how do they operate?

-Heritage (also known as Legacy Funeral Service) are NOT licensed funeral directors or even a funeral home or crematory in Pennsylvania.
+Heritage Cremation Providers (also known as Legacy Funeral Service) are NOT licensed funeral directors or even a funeral home or crematory in Pennsylvania.
 They are registered in Colorado which is the only state that does NOT require a funeral home or a funeral director to have a license.
 (Which means anyone can open a funeral home in Colorado with no training or education.)
 They handle the inquiry from a family and coordinate cremation services by doing trade services through Pennsylvania funeral homes.
 Their pricing is misleading and there are many complaints in which families are quoted a lower price and then asked to pay a much higher final price.
 The worst part is that they NEVER handle the deceased’s body.

 Don’t take my word for it, Here are the complaints and legal actions.